 Thankfully pine is a fairly common tree both in North America and in different places around the world.

-Pine is known and loved for being a soft wood and and evergreen (that doesn’t lose its beauty even in the coldest of winter months).
+Pine is known and loved for being a softwood and evergreen (that doesn’t lose its beauty even in the coldest of winter months).

 What many people don’t know is that there are many health benefits of pine needles.
-Additionally the practice of foraging and using pine needles for a huge variety of reasons goes back a long, long ways.
+Additionally, the practice of foraging and using pine needles for a huge variety of reasons goes back a long, long way.

 Health benefits of pine needles

-A few of the health benefits of pine needles are the high levels of vitamin A which makes it wonderful for the skin and its extremely high levels of vitamin C (infant several times more than that of a lemon or a glass of orange juice).
+A few of the health benefits of pine needles are the high levels of vitamin A which makes it wonderful for the skin and its extremely high levels of vitamin C (in fact several times more than that of a lemon or a glass of orange juice).

-Pine needles and its high vitamin C levels helps to boost the immune system which in turn helps to fight off those pesky infections.
+Pine needles and their high vitamin C levels help to boost the immune system which in turn helps to fight off those pesky infections.

 Pine needles have often been the go-to for chest complaints as it is a very effective expectorant.